Xcertik-Realist/Aztec-full-node-install/readme.md

-Aztec Full Node SetupThis repository contains a Bash script (setup_aztec_full_node.sh) to automate the installation and configuration of an Aztec full node on the alpha-testnet using Docker.
-The script is designed for Ubuntu-based systems (20.04 or 22.04) and follows the official Aztec documentation: How to Run a Full Node.OverviewThe script:Prompts for required configuration (Ethereum L1 URLs, VPS IP, etc.).
+Aztec Full Node Setup

+This repository contains a Bash script (setup_aztec_full_node.sh) to automate the installation and configuration of an Aztec full node on the alpha-testnet using Docker.
+The script is designed for Ubuntu-based systems (20.04 or 22.04) and follows the official Aztec documentation:

+How to Run a Full Node.Overview

+The script:Prompts for required configuration (Ethereum L1 URLs, VPS IP, etc.).
 Validates inputs and saves them to an .env file.
 Installs dependencies (Docker, Docker Compose, etc.).
 Sets up the Aztec node using Docker Compose.
 Provides post-setup instructions for monitoring and claiming the "Apprentice" role on the Aztec Discord.

+Prerequisites
+Before running the script,
+ensure you have:
-PrerequisitesBefore running the script, ensure you have:System Requirements:Ubuntu 20.04 or 22.04.
+System Requirements:Ubuntu 20.04 or 22.04.
+4-core CPU,
-4-core CPU, 6 GB RAM, 25 GB storage, 25 Mbps up/down network.
+6 GB RAM,
+25 GB storage,
+25 Mbps up/down network.
 Root or sudo access.

+Network Configuration:
-Network Configuration:Public IP address for your server (for P2P networking).
+Public IP address for your server (for P2P networking).
 Firewall configured to allow ports 40400 (TCP/UDP) and 8080.

+Ethereum L1 URLs:
-Ethereum L1 URLs:Execution Client URL: From services like Alchemy, Infura, or your own Geth/Nethermind node (e.g., https://eth-sepolia.g.alchemy.com/v2/YOUR_API_KEY).
+Execution Client URL: From services like Alchemy, Infura, or your own Geth/Nethermind node (e.g., https://eth-sepolia.g.alchemy.com/v2/YOUR_API_KEY).
 Consensus Client URL: From services like Chainstack or a public beacon node (e.g., https://beacon-sepolia.drpc.org).

+Optional:
-Optional:Access to the Aztec Discord for support and role claiming.
+Access to the Aztec Discord for support and role claiming.
 A tool like jq (installed by the script) for parsing JSON responses.

+Installation

-InstallationClone or Download the Script:bash
+Clone or Download the Script:

+bash

 wget <URL_TO_SCRIPT> -O setup_aztec_full_node.sh